 It outlines a process that flows from company objectives through several logical steps to finally arrive at a set of plans.
 All perfectly logical and sensible but there is a problem.

 A great quote from Mike Tyson ‘Everybody has a plan until they get punched in the mouth’ is quoted by the military strategist Sir Lawrence Freedman in his re-thinking strategy lecture.
 He suggests any planning exercise assumes future events fall into place as predicted and that rarely (if ever) happens in reality.

 In practice, the marketing environment is complex and worse still it is populated by people (employees, competitors, stakeholders) that are anything but predictable.
 Perhaps this is the reason so many strategic marketing plans end up on the shelf gathering dust.
-The well thought out plan and process fails to survive the first series of events that do not fit with what was predicted.
+The well thought out plan fails to survive the first series of events that do not fit.

 On completion of the analysis phase, it is useful to try to fit the data available with a number of future scenarios (what happens if!).
-Some assumptions need to be made so scenario building is not a exact science but it does allow a business to at least be prepared should the predicted events unfold.
+Some assumptions need to be made, so building scenarios is not a exact science.
+However, it does allow a business to at least be prepared should the predicted events unfold.

 Scenario planning is intuitive to an extent.
 It takes time to grasp and fully understand the concepts.
-The Art Of The Long View by Peter Schwarz is a good primer on the process.
+The Art Of The Long View by Peter Schwarz is a good primer.

 Although a useful exercise the business still needs to move forward so it is necessary to choose the most likely scenarios and complete the strategic marketing plan based on those assumptions.
 However, plans should always be constructed with a degree of flexibility so that they may be modified (or abandoned) if necessary.
 With alternative scenarios considered the business is then well placed to react as necessary and the strategic plan can become a living document.

 I help your B2B marketing person (or team) with market analysis, strategy, marketing planning and product and market development.